gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 they did not reason themselves into.

 The second temptation: **despair.**
-If truth is this fragile, if post-truth is this entrenched — perhaps the Enlightenment project was always naive.
+If truth is this fragile, if post-truth is this entrenched, perhaps the Enlightenment project was always naive.
 Perhaps humans are not truth-tracking animals.
 Perhaps democracy itself requires an epistemic foundation